 Do I have To Block My Knitting?

-You don’t have to.
-If there’s no adjustment or finishing that needs to be done with blocking, go ahead.
+If there’s no adjustment or finishing that needs to be done with blocking you can not bother.

 Don’t block yarns like lurex (a metallic yarn) or novelty yarns.

 Knitting tools like a yarn baller make life easier.